top of page

 You may experience tinnitus at any point in your life.
 It can be as a result of a temporary threshold shift (TTS), for example, you may experience tinnitus or ringing in your ears after attending a concert.
 The tinnitus is a symptom or warning that you have experienced some damage to your hearing organ.
 After a few days of quiet or rest to your ears, it may subside or stop.
 You may experience tinnitus during times of stress, change or other factors that can mean your brain tunes into tinnitus.

-What to do if you experience tinnitus: Speak to your audiologist and GP.
+What to do if you experience tinnitus: Speak to your tinnitus trained audiologist and GP.

 The role of the audiologist is to support you to understand your tinnitus and help you manage it.
 Our test battery at the Perth Audiology includes a full tinnitus assessment and comprehensive hearing (audiological) test.
 These are evidence based practices that help identify if there are any structural components that need to be managed and all results will be discussed in your appointment.